jiezhang-camel/jiezhang-camel.github.io/_pages/about.md

 ----

 ## Important:
  <span style="color:red"> I am actively seeking talented and self-motivated students.
+There are two openings per year for future PhD candidates and multiple positions for interns.
 It's always welcome to contact me via the email. </span>

 ----